fkalis/bash-onedrive-upload/README.md

     # OneDrive for Business
     # Not yet supported

+If this folder contains hidden files (files starting with a dot) and you want to include them, just type

+    # OneDrive Personal
+    $ ./onedrive-upload --dotfiles /path/to/folder

+    # OneDrive for Business
+    # Not yet supported

 You can also specify a destination folder relative to the root folder configured in `onedrive.cfg`:

     # OneDrive Personal